ans-group/docs.ukfast.co.uk/source/security/ddos/generalinformation.md

 ## How does DDoSx<sup>tm</sup> DDoS Protection work?

-DDoSx(tm), our DDoS protection service, is designed to detect and filter out DDoS attacks, and only deliver genuine traffic to your servers.
+DDoSx<sup>tm</sup>, our DDoS protection service, is designed to detect and filter out DDoS attacks, and only deliver genuine traffic to your servers.
 This is based on our global network which detects and absorbs the large amounts of traffic that DDoS attacks are comprised of, as close to the source of the attack as possible.
 Suspicious traffic targeting your domains is intelligently filtered out and redirected to a decoy; the anomalies believe that they've reached and overwhelmed their target, and degradation of your website is avoided.

 ## Where does DDoSx<sup>tm</sup> sit in my IT stack?